CarVac/3dPrintingGuide/Extrusion/Hotends.md

 ### Creality Unicorn nozzle

-This nozzle is like the Nextruder but uses a rigidly mounted heater block that the nozzle is snugly screwed into.
+This nozzle is generally like the Prusa Nozzle but uses a rigidly mounted heater block that the nozzle is snugly screwed into.

 ### QIDI Plus4 nozzle

-This nozzle is like the Nextruder but uses a rigidly mounted heater block that the nozzle is snugly screwed into.
+This nozzle is generally like the Prusa Nozzle but uses a rigidly mounted heater block that the nozzle is snugly screwed into.

 ## Integrated Heater Block